PROCEDURES FOR THE RESOLUTION OF ALLEGATIONS OF SEXUAL MISCONDUCT, SEXUAL ASSAULT, AND SEXUAL HARASSMENT

 11.3.3 The right to appeal the outcome of the hearing and sanction pursuant to University policy.

-11.4 Notice to the Respondent shall be in person, by University email or by U. S. Mail, to the Respondent’s last known address at the discretion of the Sanctioning Official with the intent that the notice be rendered by the most expedient and reliable means available.
+11.4 Notice to the parties shall be in writing delivered in person, by University email or by U. S. Mail, to the Respondent’s last known address at the discretion of the Sanctioning Official with the intent that the notice be rendered by the most expedient and reliable means available.
 In the event personal notice is not accomplished, proof of emailing or posting with the U.S. Post Office shall constitute sufficient notice under this policy.

 11.5 The Title IX Coordinator shall receive a copy of the Notice of Sanctions provided to the Respondent.
 The Director of Human Resources shall receive a copy of the Notice of Sanctions provided to the Respondent if the Respondent is a University employee.

-11.6 The Title IX Coordinator shall provide notice that sanctions have been imposed to the Complainant.
-However, neither the nature nor extent of the sanctions will be disclosed, unless such is necessary to comply with the law or to promote the remedial interests and/or obligations of the University.
-Any disclosures to persons other than the Respondent deemed necessary shall be in accordance with all applicable federal and state laws, including FERPA with regard to students.
+11.6 Any disclosures to persons other than the parties deemed necessary shall be in accordance with all applicable federal and state laws, including FERPA with regard to students.

 11.7 Any sanction imposed may be suspended pending appeal.